visit-dav/visit/src/doc/cli_manual/python.rst

 --------------------------------

 Most Python functions and objects in VisIt_ have ``_doc_`` strings specified.
-This means, you can use ``help(thing)``, where ``thing`` is not a string but an actual object of function, to get useful information about them.
+This means, you can use ``help(thing)``, where ``thing`` is not a string but an actual object or function, to get useful information about them.
 However, using Python's ``help()`` facility in this way does require prior knowledge of the name(s) of the things you want to use.
-If you are having trouble finding the right functions or objects, you can use ``apropos(regex)``, where regex is a regular expression string, and you will get back a list of all objects and functions whose names, doc strings or stringified instances (objects) match the regular expression.
+If you are having trouble finding the right functions or objects, you can use ``apropos(regex)``, where regex is a regular expression string, and you will get back a list of all objects and functions whose names, doc strings or stringified instances (for objects only) match the regular expression.
 For example,

 ::